outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

           - if queries of those interfaces are insufficient to solve the problem, interface operations can be used
             - the information-system-structure interface operation (can be used to determine information like the next layer of information objects that are relevant if enough automation is distributed)

-  - analysis types
+  3. Analysis types

+    - each analysis type describes the logic executed on each interface, where the conversion function of each interface standardizes the problem/other object being converted to objects/functions/attributes/structures defined on that interface

-    - problem space analysis (visualizing problem metadata, and changes to the problem space that invalidate the original or other problems once a particular solution is applied)
+    - problem space analysis: visualizing problem metadata & related problem network, and changes to the problem space that invalidate the original or other problems once a particular solution is applied

-      - this involves identifying the given problem & solution target structures, so the problem & solution can be visualized in the most useful & explanatory way

-        - identifying problem metadata includes defining the structure of a problem that the solution fulfills by some metric

-        - formatting the problem as a n-dimensional shape where variables map to dimensions of the shape (where the solution format is a set of vectors that can reduce the dimensions & size of the shape, or fill the shape with the solution shape if the problem is the method to fill the problem structure rather than reduce it)

-        - a network missing an optimized route between start & end points, where the solution format is the optimized route

-        - an information imbalance, where the solution format is the set of steps to balance the information

-      - selecting the right format for the problem & solution is an important function in this analysis

-        - each of those formats is better for different problem types/formats (with varying structure in the problem definition) and solution intents, but if you have a particular required solution format, you may need to translate a sub-optimal problem format into one associated with that solution format

-        - each of those involves a set of vectors (which may represent a set of database/interface queries or insight paths, info objects like questions/insights/related problems, decisions/actions, causes/explanations, processes like removal/addition of variables, directed structures like distortions/intents, etc) which may be applicable in the interface network to retrieve or connect information, or in the problem space to reduce a problem shape or traverse an optimal route in the problem network system (not necessarily the network of related problems but the route problem framed within a network)

-      - other important functions include:

-        - graphing the problem on a network of related problems (on the same interaction layer, in the same problem space, etc) such as how the problem of building a technology is related to the problem of managing usage of & access to it

-        - defining the problem space as a contextual system where the problem is active

-          - this includes other problem spaces where it is or could be active

-            - for example, how the 'tech distribution' problem (where most tech is inherently neutral & can be used for good or malicious intents so what matters most is how it's distributed) acts differently in different problem spaces where distribution tools & government ethics & policies differ

-    - core analysis
-      - automatically finding core objects/functions/attributes/states possible to determine/describe a system, defining core operations like find/apply/build/derive
+    - core analysis: automatically finding core objects/functions/attributes/states possible to determine/describe a system, defining core operations like find/apply/build/derive

-    - system analysis
-      - automatically fitting system objects like symmetries, sub-systems, sub-interfaces, false assumptions, correlations, efficiencies, incentives, and conflicts to problem definition to determine optimal organization/format/routes/metrics/positions
+    - system analysis: automatically fitting system objects like symmetries, sub-systems, sub-interfaces, false assumptions, correlations, efficiencies, incentives, and conflicts to problem definition to determine optimal organization/format/routes/metrics/positions

-    - structure analysis
-      - automatically finding structures, like a route between information formats to solve a problem
+    - structure analysis: automatically finding structures, like a route between information formats to solve a problem

     - information analysis
-      - information problem type formatting (mapping the problem as a structure composed of information problem types, like an information mismatch/inequality/minimum/overflow/gap)
-      - automatically finding definitions, examples, minimum information to solve, problem-solution matching, insight paths like question-identification functions, finding math structures to re-use math patterns to solve other problems, etc

-      - insight analysis
-        - insight path application (using insight paths from other fields to optimize insight generation)
+      - insight analysis: insight path application (using insight paths from other fields to optimize insight generation)

       - problem analysis
         - formatting to convert problems to a format with more solution methods, such as problem vectorization (mapping the problem definition to a directed network with inputs on one side, interim inferred important problem concepts in between, and target priorities or attributes on the other, linked by available functions)

       - question analysis (where a question is framed as a source position and a target position on a network, and the answer is the most robust path or the path that moves the nearest to the target position or the path that moves in the priority direction on the network)

-    - change analysis
-      - automatically identifying change metadata like change types necessary to explain a solution or solve a problem
+    - change analysis: automatically identifying change metadata like change types necessary to explain a solution or solve a problem
-      - potential analysis
-        - automatically finding structures of variance like gaps/cascades/reducers, possibility fields, and determining/limiting vertices
+      - potential analysis: automatically finding structures of variance like gaps/cascades/reducers, possibility fields, and determining/limiting vertices

     - logical analysis
-      - functional analysis
-        - automatically identifying function metadata like variables, input/output trajectory, the function in a filter format, intent, complexity, efficiency, & exploits)
+      - function analysis: automatically identifying function metadata like variables, input/output trajectory, the function in a filter format, intent, complexity, efficiency, & exploits)
-      - intent analysis
-        - automatically finding possible reasons to use a function to automate logic
+      - intent analysis: automatically finding possible reasons to use a function to automate logic
-      - causal analysis
-        - automatically matching the problem to causal structures to infer relevant variables & causation metadata (like directness of cause, degree of cause, inevitability, uniqueness of cause, causal tree/network/loop/layer shape)
+      - causal analysis: automatically matching the problem to causal structures to infer relevant variables & causation metadata (like directness of cause, degree of cause, inevitability, uniqueness of cause, causal tree/network/loop/layer shape)
-      - pattern analysis
-        - automatically finding patterns with relevant similarities to infer the relevance of pattern metadata, where patterns replace missing required data (such as using patterns between variables of specific types or system positions to infer probable variable relationships)
+      - pattern analysis: automatically finding patterns with relevant similarities to infer the relevance of pattern metadata, where patterns replace missing required data (such as using patterns between variables of specific types or system positions to infer probable variable relationships)

-    - concept analysis
-      - automatically identifying concepts associated with a structure & vice versa, identifying positions of default abstract concepts in the network
+    - concept analysis: automatically identifying concepts associated with a structure & vice versa, identifying positions of default abstract concepts in the network

-    - interface analysis
-      - mapping a query across combination or embedded interfaces given problem requirements, or identifying a specific or new interface to define/query
+    - interface analysis: mapping a query across combination or embedded interfaces given problem requirements, or identifying a specific or new interface to define/query

 ## standardized analysis

+  - definition: this describes the common components of other analysis types

   - objects:
     - interface objects like patterns & concepts